nextapps-de/flexsearch/README.md

 ## Load Library (Node.js, ESM, Legacy Browser)

-> Do not use the "src" folder of this repo.
-It isn't meant to be used directly, instead it needs compilation.
-You can easily perform a <a href="#builds">custom build</a>, but don't use the source folder for production.
-You will need at least any kind of compiler which resolve the compiler flags within the code.
-The "dist" folder is containing every version which you probably need including unminified ESM modules.
+> Please do not use the `/src/` folder of this repo.
+It isn't meant to be used directly, instead it needs [conditional compilation](https://en.wikipedia.org/wiki/Conditional_compilation).
+You can easily perform a <a href="#builds">custom build</a>, but you shouldn't use the source folder for production.
+You will need at least any kind of compiler which resolve the compiler flags within the code like [Closure Compiler](https://github.com/google/closure-compiler) (Advanced Compilation) or with [Babel conditional-compile](https://github.com/brianZeng/babel-plugin-conditional-compile) plugin.
+The `/dist/` folder is containing every version which you probably need including unminified ESM modules.

 ```bash
 npm install flexsearch